urban-tep/DDF-SDD/source/groups/group___tep_community.rst

+.. req:: TS-DES-080
+	:show:

+	TEP ICT provider rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-060
+	:show:

+	TEP expert user rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-050
+	:show:

+	TEP Resource Administrator rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-040
+	:show:

+	TEP Content Authority rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-030
+	:show:

+	TEP data provider rights are enforced by this component with the support of the Authorization component.

+.. req:: TS-DES-020
+	:show:

+	TEP end user rights are enforced by this component with the support of the Authorization component.

 This component manages the TEP users and thematic groups along with the user roles.

 Thematic Group simplifies management of the user community and help focus the user objective for thematical business within those groups.
 It is an important concept in the Thematic Exploitation Platform to gather users around a specific aspect or an organization ot the thematic.